 After all, it’s not “The Golden Pixel”

-As before, let’s start with a fairly unsexy straightforward layout:
+As before, let’s start with a fairly straightforward layout:

 Our basic page layout.

 Sure, our “design” is pretty modest.
 But those simple styles are draped over a well-defined grid: namely, seven columns of 124px each, separated by 20px-wide gutters, all of which totals up to a width of 988px.
 But hey, let’s forget about those nasty pixels.
 Proportions are the new black, right?
 Let’s get fluid, baby.